senzhaocode/ScaR/README.md

   5.2 Allocate computational resource to docker, e.g.
   - Memory: min 4GB for ScaR running
-  - CPUs: 4 (Users need to do setting based on their own hardwares)
+  - CPUs: 4 (Users have to set up based on their own hardwares)
-  - Swap: 1GB (ScaR does not need a large memory for running, so keep a low Swap space)
+  - Swap: 1GB (ScaR does not need a large memory for running, so keep a small mount of Swap space)

   5.3 Pull / Build ScaR engine image